 Antech releases veterinary medicine’s most comprehensive Ringworm panel

-Fountain Valley, Calif. —Antech Diagnostics, part of Mars Veterinary Health, announced today the availability of its DNA-based test for the most common fungal organisms causing Ringworm in dogs, cats, horses, rabbits and small rodents.
+Fountain Valley, Calif. — September 17, 2020 — Antech Diagnostics, part of Mars Veterinary Health, announced today the availability of its DNA-based test for the most common fungal organisms causing Ringworm in dogs, cats, horses, rabbits, and small rodents.
 Using real-time polymerase chain reaction (PCR), the gold standard for molecular diagnostics in human and veterinary in vitro diagnostics, the FastPanel® Ringworm PCR test detects the most comprehensive group of Ringworm-causing fungal organisms in veterinary medicine.
 Antech also offers confirmatory culture using the same sample.
-Available immediately, the test offers high sensitivity and specificity as well as rapid turnaround, a combination that can help veterinarians prevent new and secondary infections by speeding access to effective treatment.
+Available immediately, the test offers high sensitivity and specificity as well as a rapid turnaround, a combination that can help veterinarians prevent new and secondary infections by speeding access to effective treatment.

 The new test features several important attributes, supporting early access to effective treatment, which can help limit the spread of infection: